Implement basic Netgear hardware UI conventions in BISmark

 I think we're currently lacking the Internet LED and WLAN switch behavior (and maybe USB as well).

-Updated by Stephen Woodrow about 3 years ago
+Updated by Stephen Woodrow over 5 years ago

 - Description updated (diff)

 And also this http://wiki.openwrt.org/doc/howto/generic.failsafe